ansible/awx/INSTALL.md

 You can optionally install the AWX branding assets from the [awx-logos repo](https://github.com/ansible/awx-logos).
 Prior to installing, please review and agree to the [trademark guidelines](https://github.com/ansible/awx-logos/blob/master/TRADEMARKS.md).

-To install the assets, clone the awx-logos repo into the root of your local AWX clone.
-The `awx-logos` directory should be next to the `awx` directory.
+To install the assets, clone the `awx-logos` repo so that it is next to your `awx` clone.
 As you progress through the installation steps, you'll be setting variables in the [inventory](./installer/inventory) file.
 To include the assets in the build, set `awx_official=true`.

 ### Prerequisites